Post-Frame Wall Systems Achieve A 3-Hour Fire Rating

 - Post-Frame Success: Post Frame 3-Hour Fire Wall Surpasses Three Hour Test

-- 2009 IBC Requires Registered Design Professional on Long-span MPC Wood Trusses (This article appeared in the May 2011 issue of The Construction Specifier, the official publication of the Construction Specifications Institute.)
+- 2009 IBC Requires Registered Design Professional on Long-span MPC Wood Trusses (This article appeared in the May 2011 issue of The Construction Specifier, the official publication of the Construction Specifications Institute, by Frank Woeste PhD, PE and Donald A. Bender PhD, PE, May 2011)

 - Putting the Green into Post Frame